The History of Baseball and Civil Rights in America

 The following timeline highlights some of American history’s watershed moments, both on and off the field, and illustrates how baseball was – and is – a part of our collective lives.

-1878: Long before Jackie Robinson came on the scene, Bud Fowler becomes the first African American to play professional baseball.
+1878: Long before Jackie Robinson came on the scene, Bud Fowler becomes the first Black professional player to integrate white teams.
 Beginning in 1878, he will play in the minor leagues as a pitcher, catcher and second baseman.
 Although Fowler was born in Fort Plain, a small town in Upstate NY, he moved to Cooperstown, future site of the Hall of Fame, as a young boy.

-1884: Moses Fleetwood Walker becomes the first African American to play in the major leagues.
-That happens when Walker’s team, the Toledo Blue Stockings, joins the American Association, a major league that years later merged with the National League
+1884: Moses Fleetwood Walker becomes the last Black ballplayer on an otherwise all-white major league team until Jackie Robinson in 1947.
+Walker’s team, the Toledo Blue Stockings, joined the American Association, a major league that years later merged with the National League.

 1887: Black players like Walker would soon lose their place in baseball.
 In 1887, major league and minor league team owners adopted a secretive "gentlemen's agreement" or unwritten rule, that said that no new contracts will be given to Black ballplayers.
 This gentleman's agreement, similar to Jim Crow laws adopted by some American states, effectively forces Black ballplayers out of all professional leagues by 1900.
 (This is called de facto segregation, which is segregation that occurs in practice without any official law in place.)